A BRIEF HISTORY OF Seven-0-Seven OPERATIONS INC.

-The story of 707 Operations Inc. goes back to 1980 when a committee of six people (Lyn Helsby, Alan Jones, Peter Martin, Rodney Martin and Neil Tait) formed themselves into a group under the name of 'Plan R'.
+The story of Seven-0-Seven Operations Inc and our moving museum goes back to 1980 when a committee of six people (Lyn Helsby, Alan Jones, Peter Martin, Rodney Martin and Neil Tait) formed themselves into a group under the name of 'Plan R'.
 Inspections of steam locomotive R707 were made at Newport where it had laid in storage for the 6 years since its removal from service.
 Although it looked to be in a very dilapidated condition on the exterior, closer examination revealed that it was largely superficial and was mechanically in fair condition.

 Proposals were then forwarded to the General Manager of VicRail regarding its restoration.
 Agreements were then put into place and R707 was placed in the old tarpaulin shop, and it was here in February 1981 that the all-volunteer workforce began work on the actual restoration.